vives-ai-edge/workshop/src/03-live-classification/02-deployment/index.md

 ![Firwmare devices](./img/ei_firmware_devices.png)

-As our device is not listed in the device list, we are going to download the *optimized* source code *create a library*.
-Because we are using the mbed tools to compile and deploy our code to the Sensortile, we are going to specify the *C++ library* export.
+As our device is not listed in the device list, we are going to download the *optimized* source code under **Create library**.
+Because we are using the mbed tools to compile and deploy our code to the Sensortile, we are going to specify the **C++ library** export.
 In this way we can use the exported files as normal C++ libraries in our mbed project.

 ![Cpp select](./img/ei_deployment_cpp.png)